diwu1990/UnarySim/app/uBrain/hw/readme.md

-This folder contains the report for hw implementations.
+This folder contains the reports for hw BCI.